pebakery/pebakery/README.md

 ### Test of Win10PESE

-- Win10PESE x86 can be built without any errors.
-- x86 ISO is bootable, but pinned shortcuts does not appear.
-- Build of Win10PESE x64 will be cond with a few error.
+- Build is near perfect.
-- x64 ISO is not bootable.
+- Built ISO is bootable.

 ### Test of MistyPE